ahmadajmi/showcase/README.md

 The App is entirely build with AngularJS as a Single Page App and fetching the data through a REST API.
-You will notice that we are using a basic Node.js with Express configuration, this is just for deploying the App easily with the server as I needed this to deploy it to Heroku.
+You will notice that we are using a basic Node.js with Express configuration, this is just for deploying the App easily to the server such as Heroku.

+[Demo App on Heroku]

 #### Installation